Hackingzone/airgeddon/README.md

 <a href="LICENSE.md"><img src="http://gplv3.fsf.org/gplv3-127x51.png" align="left" hspace="10" vspace="6"></a>

-This script must be used for educational purposes and penetration test only. <br/>
+This script must be used for educational purposes and penetration testing only. <br/>
-Use it only on your own networks or with the network's owner permission.<br/>
+Use it on your own networks or with the permission of the network's owner only.<br/>
 `airgeddon` staff is not responsible of its use in any case.

 ---